Reactive-Network/reactive-smart-contract-demos/README.md

 ### Additional Documentation & Demos

-Refer to [Docs](https://dev.reactive.network/system-contract) or [TECH.md](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/TECH.md) for additional information on implementing reactive contracts and callbacks.
 The `src/demos` directory contains several demos with their `README.md` files.

 ### Environment Variable Configuration

 The following environment variables are used in the instructions for running the demos, and should be configured beforehand.

-#### `SEPOLIA_RPC`
+#### `ORIGIN/DESTINATION_RPC`

-Ethereum Sepolia RPC URL, see [Chainlist](https://chainlist.org/chain/11155111).
+RPC URL for the origin/destination chain (see [Chainlist](https://chainlist.org)).

-#### `SEPOLIA_PRIVATE_KEY`
+#### `ORIGIN/DESTINATION_PRIVATE_KEY`

-Ethereum Sepolia private key.
+Private key for signing transactions on the origin/destination chain.

 #### `REACTIVE_RPC`

-Reactive Kopli RPC URL, see [Reactive Docs](https://dev.reactive.network/kopli-testnet#reactive-kopli-information).
+RPC URL for the Reactive Network (see [Reactive Docs](https://dev.reactive.network/reactive-mainnet)).

 #### `REACTIVE_PRIVATE_KEY`

-Reactive Kopli private key.
+Private key for signing transactions on the Reactive Network.

 #### `SYSTEM_CONTRACT_ADDR`

-For the system contract address, refer to [Reactive Docs](https://dev.reactive.network/kopli-testnet#kopli-testnet-information).
+The service address for the Reactive Network (see [Reactive Docs](https://dev.reactive.network/reactive-mainnet#overview)).

 #### `CALLBACK_PROXY_ADDR`

-For callback proxy addresses, refer to [Reactive Docs](https://dev.reactive.network/origins-and-destinations#chains).
+The address that verifies callback authenticity by checking the sender address and RVM ID in the transaction payload (see [Reactive Docs](https://dev.reactive.network/origins-and-destinations)).